-In 2016 and 2017 the capital expenditures were Ps.
-6,298 million and Ps.
-3,542 million respectively.
+In 2017 and 2018 the capital expenditures were Ps.
+3,542 million and Ps.
+3,499 million, respectively.
 These capital expenditures were used for maintenance and replacement of productive assets, such as maintenance of production facilities, replacement of delivery vehicles and strategic capital expenditures for organic growth.
-These capital expenditures include the construction of the new plant in Burgos, Spain, which began operations in November 2016.